Skip to main content

 Fatty Acid

-Conjugated Linoleic Acid (CLA): Benefits, Dosage, Forms & Research
+Conjugated Linoleic Acid (CLA) — Research Profile

 This content is for informational purposes only and does not constitute medical advice.
-Consult your healthcare provider before starting any supplement.
+Statements about dietary supplements have not been evaluated by the FDA and are not intended to diagnose, treat, cure, or prevent any disease.
+Individual results may vary — consult your healthcare provider before starting any supplement.
 Full disclaimer

 CLA at 3.2-6.4 g/day has shown modest fat loss (~0.05 kg/week) in a 2007 meta-analysis of 18 RCTs.
 Effects are small but consistent over 6-12 months.
 The t10,c12 isomer drives fat reduction.
 CLA does not typically reduce total body weight significantly but may shift body composition.